breakin/snestistics/docs/tutorial-annotations.md

 function 80E63E 80E6FC JumpFunction2
 ~~~~~~~~~~

-Our indirect jump example from the [first](tutorial-1) tutorial now looks like this:
+Our indirect jump example from the [second](tutorial-first-asm) tutorial now looks like this:
 ~~~~~~~~~~
 Trampoline:
     /* mI 80 0900 80E412 C2 30       */ rep.b #$30